SPRUNG Youth Dance

 For over a decade, Incite Arts fostered the development of grassroots programs through partnerships with schools, youth sector organisations, dance groups and individual artists, to provide inclusive opportunities to engage young people in dance activities.

+The SPRUNG Youth Dance project began in 2012 as an initiative of Incite, Dusty Feet Dance Collective and Artistic Director Miriam Nicholls.
 The project was based on the belief that young people are artists in their own right, with the potential to express and communicate complex ideas and issues through the body in the form of dance.
-The aim of the group was to extend beyond dance training, into the development of creative and collaborative work.
-SPRUNG was part of a national network of youth dance companies and was made up of an auditioned ensemble of dancers aged 15-26.
+The aim of the group was to extend beyond dance training, into the development of creative and collaborative work and went on to create site-specific works: Graffiti – Make Your Mark and Living on The Line to great community acclaim.

 On the experience of the 2013 production ‘Living on the Line’